klayu/hb_beacon/content/en/blog/infj-meets-esfp.md

 **Perceiving (P) vs Judging (J)**

 INFJs and ESFPs are also worlds apart on their perceiving (P) and judging (J) traits, especially if they tend to be at extreme ends of the scales.

+{{<

+leftbanner src="/images/cc1.gif"

-Perceiving ESFPs are easy-going and fun-loving.
+text1="Perceiving ESFPs are easy-going and fun-loving.
 If they’re a little late for an appointment or miss it entirely, oh well.
-Manaña is the name of the game.
-Not for the INFJ.
-To be late is almost a sin.
+Manaña is the name of the game."

+text2="Not for the INFJ.
+To be late is almost a sin."

+>}}

 When frustrations arise in a relationship, they’re often due to P/J differences in the decision-making styles of the two types.
 ESFPs like to delay decisions until the last possible moment.
 In their view, there’s always more information to be gathered.
 They’re less concerned about bringing decisions to a close than enjoying the ride.
 INFJs prefer closure.
 They want to sign the contract and whip out their credit card.
 They’re more interested in reaching their destination than enjoying the scenery along the way.
 In old Type A—Type B terms, the INFJ is a Type A and the ESFP is a Type B.